slurpcode/beast/_posts/2017-10-25-apple-adobe-google-microsoft-part-2.md

 ---
 layout: post
-title:  "Apple vs Adobe vs Google vs Microsoft - Stock Prices Part 2"
+title:  'Apple vs Adobe vs Google vs Microsoft - Stock Prices Part 2'
 date:   2017-10-25 13:55:00 +1000
-categories: Python Matplotlib Pandas
+categories: 'python matplotlib pandas'
 ---

 This post shows stock prices for four of the biggest companies in the world in a single chart.